fftcc/freak-from-the-computer-club/README.md

 <br>

 # Projects
-- [Motoko Theme](https://git.disroot.org/motoko-theme/motoko-theme) - Awesome dark theme for rofi, xresources, vscode.
+- [Acid Moon Theme](https://git.disroot.org/acidmoon/acidmoon-theme) - Awesome dark theme for more than 5 apps.
 Made with love for the old cyberpunk

 - [update-repo](https://git.disroot.org/fftcc/update-repo) - Automatic updating of repositories that do not require meaningful commits